n-damien/pyPicDeMo/README.md

 ## Acknowledgments

-This project was collaboratively developed by Damien and ChatGPT.
+This project was collaboratively developed by n-damien and ChatGPT.